 But it’s not only tech jobs that use nano-degrees — Udacity also has a School of Business.

-Or 90-hour sales boot camps that help you land a sales job, with this example taking you through a scenario similar to the sales process at software companies — particularly software as a service, like Salesforce and Zoom Video.
+Or 90-hour sales boot camps that help you land a sales job, with this example taking you through a scenario similar to the sales process at software companies — particularly software as a service, like Salesforce.

 These programs are rigorous, even though the format is a bit different than accredited, four-year degree programs.
 Most of the programs work with big employers to develop the curriculum.
 Some examples are Amazon, Google, and Microsoft.